brousalis/surf-server/README.md

   - `lib32gcc1 libc6-i386 lamp-server` dependencies for the server
   - mysql (configured with lamp-server)

-in order for people to connect to your server, setup port forwarding on your router for:

-    27015 TCP/UDP
-    27020 UDP
-    27005 UDP
-    51840 UDP

-## getting started
+### getting started

 - [download](http://www.ubuntu.com/download/desktop) Ubuntu 14.10 or 14.04.01
 - install on a desktop or virtual machine
 - open up Terminal and run `sudo apt-get install lib32gcc1 libc6-i386 lamp-server git`
-- when asked for passwords for mysql, leave it blank
+- when asked for root password for mysql, leave it blank
+  - if you want to set it because you're setting up a public server, make sure to update `addons/sourcemod/configs/databases.cfg`
-- clone the repo `git clone https://github.com/brousalis/surf-server/ ~/surf-server`
+- `git clone https://github.com/brousalis/surf-server/ ~/surf-server` clone the repo
 - `cd ~/surf-server`
 - `script/install`

+if all goes well, you should be able to go into the server directory and start the server:

+    cd ~/csgo_ds
+    ./start

+and your server should be running. try connecting it through LAN.

+**IMPORTANT** you will want to configure the server settings, since this is my personal setup (add yourself as admin, rename the server, etc...)

-## scripts
+### scripts

 #### `script/install`
 - downloads [steamCMD](https://developer.valvesoftware.com/wiki/SteamCMD#Downloading_SteamCMD)